timothydejong/firereact/docs/contexts-and-providers.md

   const firestore = useContext(FirestoreContext);

   // use `firestore` instance
-}
+};
 ```

 !!! info
-    This is totally *optional* and you can still stick to classic prop-drilling methods or global variables.
+This is totally _optional_ and you can still stick to classic prop-drilling methods or global variables.

 ## Setting Up